 - by taking individual course offerings through the Program;

-- by participating as volunteers in any programs sponsored by the Center for Nonviolence;
+- by participating as volunteers in any activities sponsored by the program;

 - or by designing an interdepartmental major with a focus on nonviolence (see below), utilizing the courses offered through the Program.